arindamdas007/AtliQ-Technologies-Data-Analytics-Internship-PowerBI/README.md

 <b>Task 1: Data Cleaning</b><br>

-Check for duplicates in the dataset and remove them.<br>
+<b>1.</b>Check for duplicates in the dataset and remove them.<br>
-Standardize the date values to the format YYYY-MM-DD and extract the month name and day type from them.<br>
+<b>2.</b>Standardize the date values to the format YYYY-MM-DD and extract the month name and day type from them.<br>
-Remove any extra characters, such as special characters, from the employee ID values.
+<b>3.</b>Remove any extra characters, such as special characters, from the employee ID values.
 Some IDs may contain a '@' character at the end, which can be cleaned and brought to a common format.<br>
-Standardize the capitalization of names.
+<b>4.</b>Standardize the capitalization of names.
 Convert all names to title case, which means capitalizing the first letter of each word.<br>
 Map the corresponding values in the status column with the given abbreviations:<br>
 <ul>
   <li>Work From Office → WFO</li>